knaffles/budget-react/README.md

 ## TODO

 - Display data per user and set rules accordingly.
 Update all instances of read/writes to use the logged in users' uid.
+Fix associated typescript errors where user may be null (run `npm run build`)
 - Add progress indicator to upload process.

 ## COMPLETE